 The Responsible Person must:

-- Consider who may be especially at risk; you must consider all relevant people on the property which may include people living or sleeping above your business.
+- consider who may be especially at risk; you must consider all relevant people on the property, which may include people living or sleeping above your business

-- Reduce the risk from fire as far as is reasonably practicable and provide General Fire Precautions to deal with any possible risk left.
-You must coordinate and cooperate with other responsible persons within the building including, for example, landlords.
+- reduce the risk from fire as far as is reasonably practicable and provide General Fire Precautions to deal with any possible risk left.
+You must coordinate and cooperate with other responsible persons within the building, including, for example, landlords.

-- Create a plan to deal with any emergency and, in most cases, keep a record of your findings
+- create a plan to deal with any emergency and, in most cases, keep a record of your findings

-- Review your findings when necessary.
+- review your findings when necessary

 The Responsible Person must ensure that:

-- There is sufficient fire protection between the commercial and domestic parts of the building.
+- there is sufficient fire protection between the commercial and domestic parts of the building

-- There is suitable detection and warning of a fire in the building.
+- there is suitable detection and warning of a fire in the building

-- The means of escape from the building is maintained and can be used safely at all material times.
+- the means of escape from the building is maintained and can be used safely at all material times

-- Your General Fire Precautions are maintained (PDF, 329KB).
+- your General Fire Precautions are maintained

-Working with county, district, and borough councils, Suffolk Fire and Rescue Service will be identifying commercial premises with some form of sleeping above, aiming to educate and inform business owners, building owners, and landlords on the risk of fire on their premises.
+Working with the county, district, and borough councils, Suffolk Fire and Rescue Service will be identifying commercial premises with some form of sleeping above, aiming to educate and inform business owners, building owners, and landlords on the risk of fire on their premises.

-Helping to ensure that people in Suffolk are safe from fire and that all buildings comply with the current fire safety legislation.
+They are helping to ensure that people in Suffolk are safe from fire and that all buildings comply with the current fire safety legislation.

 We will be embarking on a series of Impact Days, where Fire Safety and Housing Officers will be visiting every town in Suffolk.
 A number of premises in each town will be audited and inspected to ensure sufficient fire safety arrangements are in place.

-It is our intention to visit as many premises as possible, passing on fire safety either through information leaflets or face to face contact.
+We intend to visit as many premises as possible, passing on fire safety either through information leaflets or face to face contact.

-- call the Business Support Team on 01473 260588 and ask for the Duty Fire Safety Officer.
+To find out more, you can call the Business Support Team on 01473 260588 and ask for the Duty Fire Safety Officer.